 Like Earth, Mars revolves around the Sun, although on a different path than Earth does.
 Every 26 months, Mars reaches a point at which it's as close as it ever gets to Earth.
-This point is called opposition and, at opposition, Mars is 34.6 million miles away, depending on what year it is.
+This point is called opposition and, at opposition, Mars is between 34.6 and 63 million miles away, depending on what year it is.

 Thirteen months after opposition, Mars reaches conjunction, which means Mars and Earth are on opposite sides of the Sun and as far away from each other as they can get.
 At conjunction, Mars is almost 250 million miles from Earth.

-Obviously, if you want to travel to Mars, it would be best to do so at the point of opposition, when Mars is “only" nearly 35 million miles away.
+Obviously, if you want to travel to Mars, it would be best to do so at the point of opposition, when Mars is “only" 35-63 million miles away.
 That is why rocket scientists time their unmanned missions to Mars to coincide with opposition windows every 26 months.
-The most recent opposition window was in May 2016 and the next one will be in April 2014.
+The most recent opposition window was in May 2016 and the next one will be in May 2016.